learnpoint/piko/README.md

 When you enable GitHub Pages for your Piko site, GitHub stores a ```CNAME``` file in the ```docs``` folder.
 You should copy this file into the ```src``` folder.
 This way, you can safely delete the entire ```docs``` folder if there are any file mismatch problems, and restart the Piko dev server to rebuild the site, without loosing your ```CNAME``` file.

+## Contributing

+Piko is written with our own specific use cases at [Learnpoint](https://github.com/learnpoint) in mind.
+We will not accept pull requests or fix issues that we don't experience at Learnpoint.
+We've written Piko for fun and for our own use.
+That said, feel free to [create your own fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo), or use Piko in any way you wish! ❤️